 How to Do Tummy Time

-Routinely putting a baby to sleep on the stomach raises her risk of SIDS about 4X.
-But SIDS risk jumps even higher (8-37X) when young babies (under 4 months) are put to sleep on the back…but accidentally roll to the stomach.
+Routinely putting a baby to sleep on the stomach raises her risk of SIDS about four times.
+But SIDS risk jumps even higher (eight to 37 times!) when young babies (under 4 months) are put to sleep on the back…but accidentally roll to the stomach.

 Of course, sooner or later, your baby will roll onto her stomach during sleep.
 So what should you do to protect her?

-When your baby reaches one month, it's time to begin daily exercises to help her strengthen her neck and back.
+While you can begin tummy time as early as the first day you bring your baby home, by the time your baby reaches one month, it's time to begin daily exercises to help her strengthen her neck and back.
 That will help her develop the ability to move her face out of a blanket or mattress in case she accidentally rolls to the stomach.

 The key to starting tummy time is making sure that both you and your newborn are awake and alert and you’re constantly supervising.